clojure-liberator/liberator/doc/resource-definition.md

 # Resource definition

 A liberator resource is a ring handler and adheres to the ring contract.
-However, as a developer, you will not work with the ring interface, but provide functions for decision points, actions and handlers.
+However, as a developer you will not work with the ring interface, but instead provide functions for decision points, actions and handlers.

 ## resource and defresource